aerickt/lapwing-for-beginners/src/Chapter-09.md

 ### Conflicts with f

-You may run into conflicts where it's ambiguous what the `-F` in a steno outline represents.
-For example, "safe" and "save" would both be written as `SAEUF`.
+With `-F` as both "f" and "v", conflicts such as "safe" and "save" can arise; both of these would be written as `SAEUF`.
 In these cases, we reserve `-F` for the word spelled with "f" and instead use `*F` for the word spelled with "v":

 * safe `SAEUF`
 * save `SA*EUF`